micheles/micheles.github.io/_posts/2015-07-10-the-new-ebr-calculator.md

 ---
 layout: post
-title: New generation calculators: the ebr calculator
+title: The new ebr calculator
 ---

 The release 1.5 of the OpenQuake engine will bring with it the first